 Odds & Ends

-Team captain Lindy Ruff scored his 100th career goal, on Jan.
-22, 1989, as the Buffalo Sabres beat the Bruins 6-4 to extend their unbeaten streak to seven games (5-0-2).
+Team captain Lindy Ruff scored his 100th career goal on Jan.
+22, 1989, as the Sabres beat the Bruins 6-4 to extend their unbeaten streak to seven games (5-0-2).

 On Jan.
 22, 1998, Minnesota’s new NHL franchise announced that their new team would be called the “Wild.”
 This news came over two and a half years before they began play at the start of the 2000-01 season.

-Hat tricks were the name of the game, on Jan.
-22, 2019, the Capitals hosted the Sharks.
-Alex Ovechkin scored his 23rd career hat trick, tying Jarri Kurri for 10th in NHL history.
+Hat tricks were the name of the game on Jan.
+22, 2019, when the Capitals hosted the Sharks.
+Alex Ovechkin scored his 23rd career hat trick, tying Jari Kurri for 10th in NHL history.
 However, it wasn’t quite enough as Tomas Hertl scored three goals in the Sharks’ 7-6 win in overtime.
 His third goal was the game-winner, making him the first player in team history to score a hat trick that included an overtime goal.

 Happy Birthday to You